 When it comes to compliance, there are many different regulations for companies to navigate.
-Adding to the confusion is the various compliance terminology, which can mean different things.
+Adding to the confusion is the various compliance terminology, such as AML and KYC, which are similar but can mean different things.

 KYC or Know Your Customer refers to the checks that a company performs to ensure their customers are who they say they are and do not pose a risk to the business.
 KYC falls under the larger umbrella term of AML, even though AML and KYC are often used interchangeably.